pulumi/terraform-provider-random/docs/resources/password.md

 ### Read-Only

-- **id** (String) A static value used internally by Terraform, this should not be referenced in configurations.
+- **id** (String) A static value used internally by the provider, this should not be referenced in configurations.
 - **result** (String, Sensitive) The generated random string.

 ## Import